-Learning linear algebra and multivariate calculus is crucial to learn Machine Learning.
-You might have studied them in either high school or college or universities.
+Learning linear algebra and multivariate calculus is crucial to learning Machine Learning.
+You might have studied them in either high school or college or university.

 Why are they important?
 Because both linear algebra and multivariate calculus are important as they are implemented on ML algorithms from scratch.